shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 * Create a new vault
 * Add files to a vault

-See the [Katta Overview](../arch/OVERVIEW.md) for a conceptual overview.
+See [Concepts](../concepts.md) for the vocabulary this page uses.

 :::

 :::info[Prerequisite]

-This page assumes a running Katta Server [setup](SERVER_SETUP.md) with at least one storage profile configured, and a user account with the `create-vaults` role.
+This page assumes a running Katta Server with at least one [storage profile](../admin-guide/storage-profiles.md) configured, and a user account with the `create-vaults` role.

 :::